Orion Star A325 Protocol

 - Place the probe into the pH 4 solution, fully submerging the sensor tip, and agitate the probe tip back and forth briefly.

-- Press F2 to Start the first calibration and wait for the reading to stabilize.
+- Press F3 to Start the first calibration and wait for the reading to stabilize.

-- If you are satisfied with the three calibration values on the summary screen, press F1 to return to the Measurement screen.
+- If you are satisfied with the three calibration values on the summary screen, you can return to the Measurement screen.

 Conductivity calibration